-- Enters the settings dialog. - $\checkmark$ When pressed the Time-Frequency analysis plot is displayed. - $\blacksquare$ When pressed the impulse response (or signal) loaded in memory is displayed. - Loads an impulse response from disk (from .mls MLS binary, .wav wave or MLSSA .tim files). - Takes current MLS impulse response for Time-Frequency calculation. - Show time-frequency distribution as color map plot. - Show time-frequency distribution as Waterfall plot. - The total analysis. - Moves the plot up on Z axis. - Moves the plot down on Z axis. - $\clubsuit$ Expands the plot changing its Z scale.
-The Z range is reduced. - $\mathbf{X}$ Compresses the plot changing its Z scale.
-The Z range is increased.

-$\blacksquare$ Show grid.
-Available only on Wavelet analysis in Colormap mode.

-- Enters the Marker mode.
+- Enters the settings dialog. - When pressed the Time-Frequency analysis plot is displayed. - lacksquare When pressed the impulse response (or signal) loaded in memory is displayed. - Loads an impulse response from disk (from .mls MLS binary, .wav wave or MLSSA .tim files). - Takes current MLS impulse response for Time-Frequency calculation. - Show time-frequency distribution as color map plot. - Show time-frequency distribution as Waterfall plot. - Activates the variable change from Time to Cycles in the Wavelet analysis. - Moves the plot up on Z axis. - Moves the plot down on Z axis. - ♦ Expands the plot changing its Z scale.
+The Z range is reduced. - \mathbf{X} Compresses the plot changing its Z scale.
+The Z range is increased. - Show grid.
+Available only on Wavelet analysis in Colormap mode. - Enters the Marker mode.
 In this operating mode it is possible to inspect the single data points of each waterfall slice by clicking and dragging the mouse.
-Available only in case of Waterfall plot. - When in marker mode, moves the selected waterfall slice backwards.
+Available only in case of Waterfall plot. - ◆ When in marker mode, moves the selected waterfall slice backwards.
 The same action is obtained with the Up-Arrow keyboard shortcut. - When in marker mode, moves the selected waterfall slice frontwards.
 The same action is obtained with the Down-Arrow keyboard shortcut.